Will a civil engineering MSc, PhD or EngD help me get a graduate job?

 - For some people, it makes sense to work for a while before undertaking a PhD.
 If you’ve already got few years of industry experience under your belt, you’ll know how to direct your research in an industry-relevant way.
 The right PhD will put you at the cutting-edge in terms of knowledge and prestige.

 - Engineers with PhDs get a small premium on a graduate starting salary, but this increases over time.
-According to the Association of Engineering Doctorates, engineers with PhDs on average earn £70,000 more over the course of their career than those without PhDs.
+According to previous studies by the Association of Engineering Doctorates, engineers with PhDs on average earn £70,000 more over the course of their career than those without PhDs.
 This is not as much as EngDs, but the difference may be worth it for the greater freedom you get while pursuing your own research.

 - Engineers with PhDs report getting more interesting and challenging tasks to perform.